 Prior to this Kieran was awarded and completed a prestigious NIHR School for Primary Care Research Post-Doctoral Launching Fellowship which focused on developing and evaluating brief psychological interventions to enhance vaccination outcomes in older adults.

 Kieran completed a BSc.
 (Hons) in Psychology on The Open University in 2010 before completing an MSc. in Psychological Research at The University of Sheffield in 2012.
 Between 2012 and 2013, Kieran worked as a Research Assistant on a collaborative project between CLAHRC South Yorkshire and The University of Sheffield focused on the development and evaluation of a complex intervention for young adults with type 1 diabetes.
-In 2013, Kieran moved to The University of Nottingham to begin a NIHR School of Primary Care Research funded PhD studentship focusing on psychological and behavioural influences on immunity and vaccination outcomes, with a view towards the development of brief primary care interventions.
-Kieran is currently continuing this work extending findings from his PhD to develop and test novel interventions to improve vaccine effectiveness in older adults.
+Kieran then moved to The University of Nottingham completing an NIHR School of Primary Care Research funded PhD studentship in 2017, focusing on psychological and behavioural influences on immunity and vaccination outcomes, with a view towards the development of brief primary care interventions.

 My previous research has included work related to the development and evaluation of a complex intervention for young adults with type 1 diabetes, analysing the role of standard care variation in RCT outcomes and investigating daily living restrictions in morbidly obese adults.